GuillaumeStaermanML/DRPM/README.rst

 =========================================

 This repository hosts Python code of the Depth-trimmed Regions based Pseudo-Metric (DRPM) introduced in https://arxiv.org/pdf/2103.12711.
+If one want the code to be able to reproduce experiments in the paper, send me an email.

 Algorithm
 ---------